Law Of Conservation Of Energy States

 Conclusion

 The law of conservation of energy is more than just a scientific principle; it's a universal truth that governs the behavior of everything around us.
-From the smallest atom to the largest galaxy, energy is constantly transforming and transferring, but it is never created or destroyed.
+Even so, from the smallest atom to the largest galaxy, energy is constantly transforming and transferring, but it is never created or destroyed.
 Understanding this fundamental law is essential for comprehending the world around us and for developing new technologies that can help us solve some of the most pressing challenges facing humanity.